-- How many volumes and pages, how many copies do you have to submit, and how?
+- How many volumes and pages, what font size and formatting, how many copies do you have to submit, and how?

 - What do they want to see included in the content?

-Section M tells how the Government will evaluate the bid, deciding which proposal wins, and section C represents what is the work the Government is asking contractors to bid on.
-Frequently, the Statement of Work is included as an attachment in section J.
+Section M tells how the Government will evaluate the bid and decide on the winning proposal.
+Section C represents what work the Government is asking contractors to bid on.
+Frequently, the Government places the Statement of Work in Section J as an attachment.

-Some RFPs are not organized alphabetically, but you should look for similar elements:
+Some RFPs aren’t organized alphabetically, but you should look for similar elements:

-- Scope of work (in whichever forms it appears – these days they are called Performance Work Statement (PWS), Statement of Objectives (SOO), or Statement of Work (SOW)
+- Scope of work or requirements (it may be called Performance Work Statement (PWS), Statement of Objectives (SOO), or Statement of Work (SOW))